Ingrid Kopp

 Ingrid Kopp.jpeg

-Until the end of 2017, Ingrid was a senior consultant in the Interactive Department at the Tribeca Film Institute.
-She was director of the department from 2011 to 2015.
-Through the TFI New Media Fund she supported groundbreaking projects like The Enemy, Notes on Blindness: Into Darkness, and Traveling While Black.
-Ingrid created the Institute’s other digital and interactive programs, including the TFI Interactive conference and Tribeca Hacks, bringing storytellers, technologists and designers together to explore new collaborations.
+Ingrid also curated the Tribeca Storyscapes programme for interactive and immersive work at the Tribeca Film Festival in New York.
+Ingrid was director of the Interactive Department at the Tribeca Film Institute until 2015 when she moved back to South Africa.
+Through the TFI New Media Fund she supported groundbreaking projects like The EnemyNotes on Blindness: Into Darkness, and Traveling While Black.
+Ingrid created the Institute’s other digital and interactive programs, including the TFI Interactive conference and Tribeca Hacks, bringing storytellers, technologists, activists and designers together to explore new collaborations.
+She began her career in the documentaries department at Channel 4 Television in the UK.

 ONX AdminCape Town